tfachada/thesist/src/layout.typ

   /* STRINGS BY LANGUAGE */

-  let STRING_DEGREE = "Thesis to obtain the Master of Science Degree in" let STRING_SUPERVISOR = "Supervisor: " let STRING_SUPERVISORS = "Supervisors: "
+  let STRING_BEFORE_DEGREE = "Thesis to obtain the Master of Science Degree in" if pic-mode {
+    STRING_BEFORE_DEGREE = "Integrated Project to obtain the Master of Science Degree in" }
+  let STRING_SUPERVISOR = "Supervisor: "
+  let STRING_SUPERVISORS = "Supervisors: "
   let STRING_COMMITTEE = "Examination Committee"